 It is always better to carry AED converted from your resident country so that the risk of currency rate fluctuation is mitigated.
 Find out whether your card is internationally accepted or not so that you have the freedom of liquidity.

 9. Bear in mind the currency rate

-Many a times 1 AED seems less, but when converted to INR you are spending a lot more.
+Many times 1 AED seems less, but when converted to INR you are spending a lot more.
 We often tend to forget these differences.
-Believe me, this is one of the most common complains of visitors there.
+Believe me, this is one of the most common complaints of visitors there.

 10. Prepare yourself for the weather

 Dubai is generally popular for being a hot country.
 Yet, the cold winters in Dubai might surprise you.
 You’ll need to pack for the hot and cold weather both.
 Sunscreens, glares, headgear and a jacket are essential.

 Weigh the mishaps of travel versus the cost of travel insurance.
 Well, you’ll get a whole lot of benefit when you have insurance, in case any uncalled for situation arises.